ujov/edu.jee7.certification.preparation/sample/README.md

 Requires `services/javax.servlet.ServletContainerInitializer` file under `META-INF`.

+### Asynchronous Support

+Returns the thread to the container.

 sample: Example Using Multiple Java EE 7 Technologies Deployed as an EAR
 ==============================================================================================
 Author: Pete Muir